adampeklay/terraform_repo/README.md

 - You need to store [AWS key secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with appropriate permissions for `terraform plan` to work,  unless you are going to [host your own runner](https://help.github.com/en/actions/hosting-your-own-runners).

 ## Branch Protection
-This repo will have a code owners file ready for you to update to enforce branch protection rules.
+This repo has a `.github/CODEOWNERS` file ready for you to update to enforce branch protection rules.
 Don't forget to remove me, I'm in the file as this master branch is protected.